ZwCreatePhoton/customhttparser/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Stateful HTTP parser C++ library that exposes access to message parser state and message field values as HTTP messages are parsed.
+Stateful HTTP parser C++ library that exposes access to message parser state and message field values as each data segment is processed and parsed.

 <!--